 Brooklyn Public Library's online catalog offers a selection of more than 20,000 historical photographs from the Brooklyn Collection.

 The Brooklyn Daily Eagle Photograph Collection (c.
 1900-1955) provides many of the images, documenting change and development in Brooklyn throughout the first half of the twentieth century.
 Major subjects of the Brooklyn Daily Eagle photographs in the catalog include Bridges, Churches, Coney Island, Neighborhoods, Parks, Schools and the Eagle itself.
-For a listing of all Eagle photograph files, including those not digitized in our catalog, see "Photographs from the Brooklyn Daily Eagle Morgue" and "Photographs from the Brooklyn Daily Eagle -- Brooklyn Subjects" in our Collection Guides.
+For a listing of all Eagle photograph files, including those not digitized in our catalog, see the collection guides for "Photographs from the Brooklyn Daily Eagle Morgue" and "Photographs from the Brooklyn Daily Eagle -- Brooklyn Subjects."

 The Brooklyn Collection also houses smaller photography collections by commercial and amateur photographers.
 Ranging from family photographs to images of street life to official municipal photographs, these collections capture a broader range of borough history.
 The following collections have been digitized and can be viewed online:

 Subjects: Brooklyn, Manhattan.
 Farms; houses; neighborhoods; landscapes.
 Many stereoviews.
 Amateur photographer. *

 George Bradford Brainerd 1845-1887.

 Subjects: Brooklyn, Manhattan, Long Island, Connecticut.
 Street scenes; houses; landscapes; waterfront; parks.
 Many stereoviews.
 Amateur photographer. *

 More than 1,200 images of Brooklyn Public Library's 58 branches and their surrounding communities through the 20th century.

 Exterior and interior photographs of Brooklyn Public Library branches built near the turn of the 19th century with funds from Andrew Carnegie.